pepijn-devries/gghourglass/README.md

 components, then displays them in a scatter plot using grammar of graphics ([ggplot2](https://ggplot2.tidyverse.org/)).
 Plots can also be decorated with coloured ribbons indicating night time.
-This is helpful for data that are associated with the solar cycle, such as bat activity.
+This is helpful for visualising data that are associated with the solar cycle, such as bat activity.

 ## Installation